 An unusual feature of these wagons was the fitting of through steam heating pipes.
-This gave them the flexibility to be coupled to trains of bananas [heating helps ripen the fruit] or even passenger trains in the winter.
-The reason why it was decided to install steam pipes on these container wagons has not been discovered.
+This gave them the flexibility to be coupled to trains of banana vans [heating helps ripen the fruit] or even passenger trains in the winter.
+The reason why it was decided to install steam pipes on these container wagons has not been discovered however.

 A range of these 'Conflat D' wagons were sometimes used on the Dover - Dunkirk train ferries for use on Nord Railway in France by special arrangement.
 These included wagons in the ranges numbered 39001 - 39250 and also 39501 - 650.
 Generally they would only cross the English Channel and be hauled into sidings at Dunkirk for unloading/loading although, very occasionally, they did go further afield.
-Unfortunately, no specific mention of 39634 in France has yet been found.
+Unfortunately, no specific mention of 39613 in France has yet been found.
+During the Second World War, SR upgraded 'Conflat D' carrying capacity from 14 Tons to 15 Tons.
+After Nationalisation, 39613's number had an 'S' prefix added.

-During the Second World War, SR upgraded 'Conflat D' carrying capacity from 14 Tons up to 15 Tons.
-After Nationalisation, 39634's number had an 'S' prefix added and continued being used for many years.
-After withdrawal by British Rail at Gravesend, it was purchased by the Southern Catering Project Group in August 1999.
-S 39634 arrived on Swanage Railway metals during April 2001.
+It continued being used for many years into British Rail service and, after withdrawal by BR at Gravesend, it was purchased by the Southern Catering Project Group in August 1999.
+Eventually, S39613 arrived on Swanage Railway metals during April 2001.